skydeval/atproto-plural/README.md

 ### Member count

 `memberCount` on the system record is self-reported as a string.
-It might not match the actual number of member records — not all members may be listed, or the system might use approximate values like "20+" or "many."
+It might not match the actual number of member records, since not all members may be listed, or the system might use approximate values like "20+" or "many."
 Treat the self-reported count as authoritative for display.
 The actual record count is just what's published.

 ### Removing a plural profile

 To fully remove a plural profile, delete all three record types: system, all members, and front.
-If a client sees member records but no system record, it should not treat the account as a plural system — the system record is the signal.
+If a client sees member records but no system record, it should not treat the account as a plural system.
+The system record is the signal.

 ## Example